latticesurgery-com/lattice-surgery-compiler/README.md

 ## Status
 The compiler is deployed in alpha at [latticesurgery.com](https://latticesurgery.com).

+## Documentation
+The latest documentation can be found [here](https://lattice-surgery-compiler.readthedocs.io/en/latest/).

+With the compiler still being in alpha, most of the documentation doesn't exist yet or is subject to change.

 ## Contributing and Development set up

 Check out our [contribution guide](https://github.com/latticesurgery-com/lattice-surgery-compiler/blob/dev/CONTRIBUTING.md).

 If you just want to get an idea for what this compiler does, check out https://latticesurgery.com.

 ## References
 <a id="1">[1]</a>